Vandivier/afterecon/content/2014-11-14-5-steps-to-record-that-song-in-your-head.md

 ---
-title: 5 Steps to Record That Song in Your Head
+title: "5 Steps to Record That Song in Your Head"
 date: 2014-11-14 16:10:50
 author: John Vandivier
 ---